WORKING FOR YOU

 Street Sweeping

-During street sweeping season (April 1 to mid-November) the Chicago Department of Streets and Sanitation uses mechanical street sweepers to remove debris and litter from streets, weather permitting.
+During street sweeping season (April 1 to November 20) the Chicago Department of Streets and Sanitation uses mechanical street sweepers to remove debris and litter from streets, weather permitting.
 Throughout the season, DSS deploys mechanical street sweepers at regularly scheduled times to clear debris from Chicago streets.
 Starting this week, dozens of street sweepers have begun clearing the debris and leaves that have accumulated during winter months on both residential and arterial streets.

 On weekdays, from 9am to 2pm, this Sweeper Tracker map will show real-time locations of city street sweepers.
 For more information, please review the 42nd Ward Map and street sweeping schedule.
 Residents can also call 311 to find the dates and locations of street sweeping in their area.